-To change the x key to open o key, in the Character Map pane, enter open o in the textbox at the bottom of the pane.
+To change the x key to open o key, click on the x key in the layout to select it.
+In the Character Map pane, enter open o in the textbox at the bottom of the pane.
 Highlight the Latin small letter open o character by clicking it.
-Then double-click it.
+Then double-click it or drag it to the x key.
 Note that the Unicode Character Value and the Output character box are updated with open o Unicode codepoint and character respectively.